OpenMDAO/POEMs/POEM_015/POEM_015.md

 POEM_015 will not change this behavior.
 If you set/get using the equivalent `natural_name` to what would have been the `promoted_name` of any output variable In V3.0, then the infered units will still be the ones associated with the output.

-So with regard to infered unit when setting values regard POEM_015 is 100% backwards compatible.
+So with regard to inferred unit when setting values regard POEM_015 is 100% backwards compatible.
 It does however increase user options for how to set the value, since it will now be valid to set via any associated input name as well.
 It is with this expanded ability to set values that users should take care,